 Why is metal important to recycle?
-Recycling metal rather than mining it will help save our worlds natural resources and reduce pollution.
+Recycling metal rather than mining it will help save our worlds natural resources and reduce pollution and harming our environment.

 A silvery-white metal, the chemical element of atomic number 50 being a ferrous metal making it magnetic.
 Tin is very thin and light compared to steel and used all over the place, in things like cars, computers, wheel barrows, bicycles, food cans, swing sets, backyard sheds the list goes on.

 Tin is found in many items around us only a daily basis.
 Tin being the most common metal found for recycling also pays by the ton which means you need a large volume in order to make anything worth making. ( Items like tin cans, dog crates, filing cabinets, cars, trucks, shelving the list goes on.

 Tin is everywhere and will continue to be a well used material with a high demand on the market.

 A hard, strong, gray or bluish-gray alloy of iron with carbon and usually other elements, being the atomic number 26, iron (steel) is the second most common metal element on Earth.
 Steel is also a ferrous metal being magnetic as well.